Relaxed Equivariance via Multitask Learning: Experiments and Discussion

 In this section, we aim to compare constrained equivariant models with unconstrained models trained with REMUL, our multitask approach.
 We are targeting three main questions: Can unconstrained models learn the approximate equivariance, how does that affect the performance \& generalization, and what are their computational costs.

-We evaluate our method on different tasks for geometric data: N-body dynamical system (\hyperref[sec: N Body dynamical system]{Section \ref*{sec: N Body dynamical system}}), motion capture (\hyperref[sec: motion capture]{Section \ref*{sec: motion capture}}), and molecular dynamics (\hyperref[sec: Molecular Dynamics]{Section \ref*{sec: Molecular Dynamics}}).
+We evaluate our method on different tasks for geometric data: N-body dynamical system (Section \ref{sec: N Body dynamical system}), motion capture (Section \ref{sec: motion capture}), and molecular dynamics (Section \ref{sec: Molecular Dynamics}).
 For unconstrained models, we apply REMUL to Transformers and Graph Neural Networks.
-We then compare against their equivariant baselines: SE(3)-Transformer \citep{fuchs2020se3transformers}, Geometric Algebra Transformer \citep{brehmer2023geometric}, and Equivariant Graph Neural Networks \citep{satorras2022en} as well as unconstrained models with data augmentation.
+We then compare against their equivariant counterparts: SE(3)-Transformer \citep{fuchs2020se3transformers}, Geometric Algebra Transformer \citep{brehmer2023geometric}, and Equivariant Graph Neural Networks \citep{satorras2022en} as well as unconstrained models with data augmentation.
 We consider learning the rotation group $SO(3)$ for REMUL and data augmentation and we subtract the center of mass for translation.
-We use the equivariance metric defined in \hyperref[eq:equi_measure_1]{Equation \ref*{eq:equi_measure_1}} to analyze our results.
-We also conduct a comparative analysis for the computational requirements of unconstrained models and equivariant models in \hyperref[sec: time complexity]{Section \ref*{sec: time complexity}}.
-Lastly, we discuss the loss surfaces in \hyperref[sec: Loss surface]{Section \ref*{sec: Loss surface}}.
-Implementation details and additional experiments can be found in \hyperref[appendix: implementation_details]{Appendix \ref*{appendix: implementation_details}} \& \hyperref[appendix: Additional Experiments]{Appendix \ref*{appendix: Additional Experiments}}.
+We use the equivariance metric defined in Eq. \ref{eq:equi_measure_1} to analyze our results, and include the second metric in Appendix \ref{appendix: Additional Experiments}.
+We also conduct a comparative analysis for the computational requirements of unconstrained models and equivariant models in Section \ref{sec: time complexity}.
+Lastly, we discuss the loss surfaces in Appendix \ref{sec: Loss surface}.
+Implementation details and additional experiments can be found in Appendix \ref{appendix: implementation_details} \& Appendix \ref{appendix: Additional Experiments}.